-Recent achievements in developing Quantum Computers demonstrate that it is probably feasible to build a cryptographically significant one.
+Recent achievements in developing quantum computers demonstrate that it is probably feasible to build a cryptographically significant one.
 If such a computer is implemented, many of the cryptographic algorithms and protocols currently in use would be insecure.
-A Quantum Computer would be able to solve DH and ECDH problems in polynomial time [I-D.hoffman-c2pq], and this would imply that the security of existing IKEv2 [RFC7296] systems would be compromised.
+A quantum computer would be able to solve DH and ECDH problems in polynomial time [I-D.hoffman-c2pq], and this would imply that the security of existing IKEv2 [RFC7296] systems would be compromised.
 IKEv1 [RFC2409], when used with strong preshared keys, is not vulnerable to quantum attacks, because those keys are one of the inputs to the key derivation function.
-If the preshared key has sufficient entropy and the PRF, encryption and authentication transforms are quantum-secure, then the resulting system is believed to be quantum resistant, that is, invulnerable to an attacker with a Quantum Computer.
+If the preshared key has sufficient entropy and the PRF, encryption and authentication transforms are quantum-secure, then the resulting system is believed to be quantum-secure, that is, secure against classical attackers of today or future attackers with a quantum computer.

-This document describes a way to extend IKEv2 to have a similar property; assuming that the two end systems share a long secret key, then the resulting exchange is quantum resistant.
-By bringing postquantum security to IKEv2, this note removes the need to use an obsolete version of the Internet Key Exchange in order to achieve that security goal.
+This document describes a way to extend IKEv2 to have a similar property; assuming that the two end systems share a long secret key, then the resulting exchange is quantum-secure.
+By bringing postquantum security to IKEv2, this document removes the need to use an obsolete version of the Internet Key Exchange in order to achieve that security goal.

 The general idea is that we add an additional secret that is shared between the initiator and the responder; this secret is in addition to the authentication method that is already provided within IKEv2.
-We stir this secret into the SK_d value, which is used to generate the key material (KEYMAT) and the SKEYSEED for the child SAs; this secret provides quantum resistance to the IPsec SAs (and any child IKE SAs).
-We also stir the secret into the SK_pi, SK_pr values; this allows both sides to detect a secret mismatch cleanly.
+We stir this secret into the SK\d value, which is used to generate the key material (KEYMAT) and the SKEYSEED for the child SAs; this secret provides quantum resistance to the IPsec SAs (and any child IKE SAs).
+We also stir the secret into the SK\pi, SK\pr values; this allows both sides to detect a secret mismatch cleanly.

 It was considered important to minimize the changes to IKEv2.
 The existing mechanisms to do authentication and key exchange remain in place (that is, we continue to do (EC)DH, and potentially PKI authentication if configured).
-This document does not replace the authentication checks that the protocol does; instead, it is done as a parallel check.
+This document does not replace the authentication checks that the protocol does; instead, they are strengthened by using an additional secret key.